namoshri/RunCarla-Capstone/README.md

 This is the project repo for the final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car.
 For more information about the project, see the project introduction [here](https://classroom.udacity.com/nanodegrees/nd013/parts/6047fe34-d93c-4f50-8336-b70ef10cb4b2/modules/e1a23b06-329a-4684-a717-ad476f0d8dff/lessons/462c933d-9f24-42d3-8bdc-a08a5fc866e4/concepts/5ab4b122-83e6-436d-850f-9f4d26627fd9).

+### Drive By Wire (DBW) Node
+The DBW node is the final step in the self driving vehicle’s system.
+At this point we have a target linear and angular velocity and must adjust the vehicle’s controls accordingly.
+In this project we control 3 things: throttle, steering, brakes.
+As such, we have 3 distinct controllers to interface with the vehicle.

+#### Throttle Controller
+The throttle controller is a simple PID controller that compares the current velocity with the target velocity and adjusts the throttle accordingly.
+The throttle gains were tuned using trial and error for allowing reasonable acceleration without oscillation around the set-point.

+####Steering Controller
+This controller translates the proposed linear and angular velocities into a steering angle based on the vehicle’s steering ratio and wheelbase length.
+To ensure our vehicle drives smoothly, we cap the maximum linear and angular acceleration rates.
+The steering angle computed by the controller is also passed through a low pass filter to reduce possible jitter from noise in velocity data.

+####Braking Controller
+This is the simplest controller of the three.
+It takes takes into consideration the vehicle mass, the wheel radius, as well as the brake_deadband to determine the deceleration force.
+Despite the simplicity, we found that it works well to ensure reasonable stopping distances.

 Please use **one** of the two installation options, either native **or** docker installation.

 ### Native Installation